Osterley, Hounslow/Ealing

 The location of one of London’s most magnificent stately homes, one-and-a-half miles west of Brentford

-In 1939 George Child Villiers, 9th Earl of Jersey, opened Osterley Park House to the public and ten years later gave it to the National Trust.
-The house is nowadays open to the public on most days in summer and at weekends in winter, and rooms can be hired for wedding ceremonies and receptions.
-In a ground-breaking move, the National Trust has authorized its use for same-sex blessing ceremonies.
+In 1939 George Child Villiers, 9th Earl of Jersey, opened Osterley Park House to the public and ten years later he gave it to the National Trust.
+Today the house is presented as it would have looked in the 1780s and is open to the public from Wednesday to Sunday in spring, summer and autumn and on most weekends in winter.
+Rooms can be hired for wedding and civil partnership ceremonies and receptions.

 Osterley Park has been a popular location for filming country house dramas, including the 1999 version of Mansfield Park.